 "We are so very proud of Michelle personally, and we are very thankful for her professional accomplishments in creating and expanding the strategic vision for the Office of Community Affairs," said James Madara, MD, CEO of the Medical Center.

-In light of her departure, Madara announced that the Medical Center’s Office of Community and External Affairs has been reorganized under the leadership of Eric Whitaker, MD, MPH, Executive Vice President for Strategic Affiliations and Associate Dean for Community Based Research.
+In light of her departure, Madara announced that the Medical Center’s Office of Community and External Affairs has been reorganized under the leadership of the Executive Vice President for Strategic Affiliations and Associate Dean for Community Based Research.

 Madara said the move would enhance support for the Urban Health Initiative, an ambitious effort to reshape health care on Chicago’s South Side.

-Leif Elsmo will continue his role as Executive Director of the Office of Community Affairs, reporting to Whitaker, and coordinating all aspects of the office’s functions.
+Leif Elsmo will continue his role as Executive Director of the Office of Community Affairs and coordinating all aspects of the office’s functions.

 Obama joined what was then known as the University of Chicago Hospitals in 2002 as Executive Director for Community Affairs.
 She built up programs for community relations, neighborhood outreach, volunteer recruitment, staff diversity and minority contracting.

 In 2005, Obama was named Vice President for Community and External Affairs at the Medical Center, where she was responsible for all programs and initiatives that involved relationships between the Medical Center and the community.
 She was also responsible for managing the Medical Center’s business diversity program.

 Obama worked on volunteer programs in the hospitals and in the community, community-based health education conducted by physicians and the Adopt-a-School initiative.
 Under her leadership, the number of hospital employees serving in the community increased nearly fivefold, while community members volunteering in the hospital nearly quadrupled.